52 marketing channels – if you don’t know where to promote your business

 - It can even make money

 Social media is one of the most popular of today’s marketing channels.
 One of the reasons this is important is because social media ads allow targeting and retargeting.
-You can target users for example by location, education level, industry, and even by purchase history and the pages they’ve visited.
+For example, you can target users by location, education level, industry, and even by purchase history and the pages they’ve visited.

-Many students feel nervous in a real classroom, especially those who are shy or quiet.
-Online discussion boards are great for these individuals, as they can actively participate in the class without feeling the overwhelming anxiety.
+Just like many students feel nervous in a real classroom, especially those who are shy or quiet, people in general are often reluctant to ask questions in front of a live “audience”.
+Online discussion boards are great for these individuals, as they can actively participate in the conversation without feeling the overwhelming anxiety.

 Videos and live videos could be your best marketing channels.
 Adding a product video on your landing page can increase conversions by 80%.